MorphingGrid/Web-Scraper-Project/README.md

   - This project was done in Spyder using Anaconda which is why the requirements.txt is bloated.
 Can be done with a clean Python install using PIP instead of using Conda

 ## Methods
-  - Automated Web Navigation and HTML Interaction
+  - Automated Web Navigation
+  - Dynamic HTML Elements Interaction
   - Web Scraping
   - Dashboard Visualization